-All formal interviews will have a panel of at least two people chaired by the Head or another designated senior member of staff.
-The Chair of the Managing Council should chair the panel for the Head's appointment.
+All formal interviews will have a panel of at least two people chaired by a designated senior member of staff.
+The Chair of Governors should chair the panel for the Head's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should therefore withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.

 The interview will be conducted in person and the areas which it will explore will include suitability to work with children.
+In exceptional circumstances we will consider a Skype interview.